The GRE® revised General Test

 - Apply basic mathematical skills and elementary mathematical concepts of arithmetic, algebra, geometry and data analysis.

 To review a simulated version of the computer-delivered GRE revised General Test, download the FREE POWERPREP® II software that is available for test takers.
-For more information and resources about the GRE revised General Test, visit the GRE Information Center.
+For more information and resources about the GRE revised General Test, visit the GRE Information Center and view the Official GRE Advisor Kit.

 - Become a Score User